Granatina/Template10-wiki/Docs-|-PageHeader.md

 ![](http://i.imgur.com/NYQTfCg.png)

 ## PHONE VS DESKTOP ##
-It’s very important to remember a couple of differences in using the PageHeader control when you're targeting a mobile application rather than a desktop one.

-- From a UI point of view, the size of the PageHeader control can be very different when it’s used on a desktop / tablet rather than on a phone.
+From a UI point of view, the size of the PageHeader control can be very different when it’s used on a desktop / tablet rather than on a phone.
 As such, on the phone you should privilege the secondary commands and add as primary commands no more than one or two options; otherwise, the space wouldn’t be enough to display both the buttons and the text of the header.

 ![](http://i.imgur.com/3KUiKFs.png)

-- The navigation system between the two device families has some minor differences.
-On the desktop, you can choose to use the virtual Back button embedded in the shell, by enabling the ShowShellBackButton property of the bootstrapper, or you can choose leverage the Back button in the PageHeader control.
-On the phone, instead, the back button in the PageHeader is always hidden: the backward navigation on a mobile device should always rely on the hardware back button.